Leeds Trinity University: Library

 Leeds Trinity's library is housed within the Andrew Kean Learning Centre and gives students access to over 500,000 electronic books and 115,000 print volumes, including a large classroom resources section to support students on teaching practice.
 There are 24-hour facilities.

 Laboratories

 There is a fully equipped sports science laboratory and a separate nutrition and food preparation laboratory.
 Both offer facilities for physiology, fitness testing, sport psychology practicals, dietary analysis and practical work with food.

 For Psychology students, there are a number of laboratories which include a Biopsychology and Psychophysiology Research Laboratory, a Human Assessment Laboratory, a Cognitive Psychology Laboratory, a Developmental / Social Psychology Laboratory and a Forensic Psychology Laboratory.

-The Media Centre

-Leeds Trinity has a three#-camera TV studio and a second smaller TV studio also used for photography shoots.
-There is an edit training lab with a choice of Avid and Final Cut Pro editing software.
-A radio studio, computer suite with Adobe Audition and other specialist software and a supply of flashmics are available and students can borrow cameras and relevant location recording accessories.

-The Media Centre has undergone a major refit in recent years, with upgrades to both the building and equipment.
-The centre is now fully digital for video and audio operations, and students are able to shoot in HD following the purchase of broadcast quality JVC and Sony portable cameras.

-In addition, the centre has a fully fitted suite of Apple Mac computers, two HD compatible TV studios and a network for all individual edit areas, with a 48 terabyte shared storage server.

-Building on the development of the Media Centre, Leeds Trinity's Centre for Journalism has developed two additional multimedia newsrooms – one for undergraduate and one for postgraduate studies.

 Primary education classrooms

 Primary education classrooms have resources available for to practice with the equipment used in schools including interactive whiteboards, early years resources, ICT suites, art and DT resources.

 Sports facilities

 Leeds Trinity's sports centre was refurbished and extended in 2007.
 Its indoor facilities include a sports hall, a fully fitted fitness suite with free weights area, two treatment rooms, a movement and spin studio, a gymnasium (incorporating dance studio facilities) and two squash courts.

 Leeds Trinity outdoor sports facilities include 3 full-size rugby/football pitches, 6 dedicated tennis courts, 2 multi-use hard courts and a running track.

 In 2012, Leeds Trinity opened a new 3G All Weather Pitch.
 The pitch is the latest generation of 3G synthetic turf accredited by FIFATM for football and the FIHTM for Hockey.
-Local football team AFC Horsforth now trains on the pitch each Saturday.